Dry or also natural processing, in English natural.

 These coffees tend to have a slight turbidity in the cup, which can be described as a so-called "dirty cup", due to the higher content of dissolved substances.

-They are suitable for alternative preparation or single origin espresso, or are often used in espresso blends.
+They are also suitable for alternative preparation as single shot espressos, or are often used in espresso blends.